 The first meeting of the QFI was convened sometime in 1987 by C.P.Ramesh at C-2, Parkland Apartments, Harrington Road in Chetpet.
 It was attended by five others – Sujatha, Gopal Kidao, Diwakar Pingle, Dinesh Ramu and Navin Jayakumar and they reportedly had tea and samosas while answering a few quiz questions.
-This makes the group approximately 30 years old.
+This makes the group more than 30 years old.

 How and where do the meetings happen?

 The meetings happen every alternate Sunday at 10 a.m.
 As the QFI is a non-profit organization, it needs to find kind and charitable people/organizations to grant it the use of a largish hall with plenty of chairs and dependable power supply without asking for any rent.
 The QFI has also learnt, from painful experience, that however kind these people are, they quickly get irritated by the uncouth behaviour exhibited by its members and so, the venues for the meetings change very often.
 Over the years, the venues have included the LLA Building near the British Council, JDP Hall, the top floor of the Raju Nursing Home, the United India Insurance Training centre in Nungambakkam, AOTS Dosokai Japanese Cultural Centre, IIT-Madras, and the VETA training centre in T. Nagar.

 Currently, the QFI meets inside the campus of the famous P.S.
 Senior Secondary School, situated at No. 33, Alarmelmangapuram, Mylapore, Chennai 600004.

 How do I become a member?